In Safe Hands

 Archery- Archery instructors adhere to NASP rules in our archery program.

-Horseback Riding- Our full time riding staff, Tanya, has worked with horses, campers and staff for many years.
-We do not allow staff to be a part of the horse program unless they have been approved by Tanya.
-The staff that do end up being part of our riding programs in the summer are put through very strict training.
+Horseback Riding- Our full time riding instructor, Tanya, has worked with horses, campers and riding leaders for many years.
+We do not allow anyone to be a part of the horse program unless they have been approved by Tanya.
+Those selected to work for the riding program in the summer are put through very strict training.

 Dallas Valley tours Colleges across the prairies to find the best people to join our team for your kids.
 The very first measure that we take is our application process.
 When applying to Dallas Valley they first have to fill out a very extensive application form.
 The form details their level of skill in activities that happen at camp, their reasons for applying and includes a reference form.